 It can be daunting to face such a situation.
 If you’re facing a Google Penalty, know that not all hope is lost.
 Google Penalty recovery is tough, but with the right moves, you can get your rankings back.

-In this post, we’ll look at different ways you can use help your site recover from any Google penalties.
 Before we get into the details, let’s first take a look at the basics.

 What is a Google Penalty?